Skip to content

 ID 2: Intensity

 Control slider to manage the intensity of the effect.
-Intensity can manage different parameters depending on the effect.
-Range (0-255)
+Depending on the effect, the slider can manage different parameters like saturation, pattern length, etc. Range (0-255)

 ID 3: Palette

 Controls the palette used by the effect.
 A palette is a set of colors that are used by the effect, and every effect has its default palette that can be overridden by this control.
-Some effects like Fire, Fire Dual and Ocean doesn't allow to change the palette.
+Some effects like Fire, Fire Dual and Ocean doesn't allow to change the palette this was a deliberate choice by me to make them more realistic.
 List of selectable palettes can be found in the Palettes section.

 ID 4: Mirror

-Controls the starting point of an effect.
+Controls the starting point of an effect start-to-finish or finish-to-start.
 Useful if you can't physically invert the strip.
-Affect Into Animation too.
+Affects Intro and Outro Animations too.

-A group of three controls: Intro Style (None, Wipe, Fade, Center, Glitter), Intro Duration (0.5 - 10.0 seconds) and Intro Palette Support, allow the intro to use the same palette as the main effect.
-More details can be found in the Intro Animations section.
+A group of three controls: Intro Style (None, Wipe, Fade, Center, Glitter), Intro Duration (0.5 - 10.0 seconds) and Intro Palette Support.
+The latter allows the intro animation to inherit the colors of the active effect palette rather than using a default solid color.
+More details can be found in the Intro and Outro Animations section.

 ID 6: Timer